-The 2015 Legislative Objectives, Policy Statements and ISAC Top Priorities recommendations were presented to the ISAC Board of Directors, which voted on October 17 to recommend them to the full membership.
-The full membership will vote on approval of the legislative package during the General Session at the ISAC Fall School of Instruction on November 12, 2014.
+The 2016 Legislative Objectives, Policy Statements and ISAC Top Priorities recommendations were presented to the ISAC Board of Directors, which voted on October 16 to recommend them to the full membership.
+The full membership approved the legislative package during the General Session at the ISAC Fall School of Instruction on November 19, 2015.

-2015 ISAC LPC Committee Members
+2016 ISAC LPC Committee Members

-Committee Chair: Joan McCalmant, Linn County Recorder and ISAC 2nd Vice-President
+Committee Chair: Peggy Rice, Humboldt County Auditor and ISAC 2nd Vice-President